 Presumably someone behind us sorted it out and backed a few cars out, because things eventually got moving again.
 We slowly made our way around the circle and emerged back on to a through street.
 Having frustrated our attempts to get across town to the Ibis, we decided to try the Holiday Inn that we'd seen as we drove to where we were now.
 So we backtracked a few streets and turned into the Holiday Inn car park.

 The car park had boom gates and signs indicating a minimum £6 fee for up to 8 hours parking, rising to £10 for up to 24 hours.
 There was no place to stop and get out to check if they had vacancies, so we plunged on into the car park, hoping they would have some, and that they would include the parking.
 We parked behind the hotel, virtually in the shadow of the huge Millennium Stadium, and went to reception.
-We secured a room on the third floor with a view over the stadium.
+We secured a room on the third floor with a view over the stadium, for £85.
 If we'd been on the other side of the corridor we would have had a view of Cardiff Castle, which was right across the road.
 Presumably the deluxe rooms are on that side.

 One settled in, we went for a short walk to find some dinner.
 Since we were right across from the Animal Wall, we crossed the road to walk along its length towards the castle.
 The wall is topped with parapets every few metres, and every second one of those has a large stone animal perched atop it.
 They range from a pelican to a seal to dogs and cats of various types.
 In all, there were over a dozen of them, leading all the way to the castle.